-This is probably the most common & relatively easy method for beginners.
+This is probably the most common & easy method for beginners.
 Let's see the graft together.

 Before grafting, cut off water for several days.
 Cut the branch flat several times.
-Each time, see the latex oozing out.
-If we graft on when there's still too much sap, chances of rot are higher.
-When the there's almost no sap flowing out anymore, you can stop there.
+Each time, observe the latex oozing out.
+If we graft the scion on when there's still too much sap, chances of rot are higher.
+When the there's almost no sap flowing out anymore, you can stop cutting there and start grafting.

-Place the little piece onto the freshly cut rootstock.
-Remember the direction so the scion won't be placed upside down.
+Place the little piece of scion on top of the freshly cut rootstock.
+Remember the direction (which side is up which is down) so the scion won't be placed upside down.
 Do as quickly as possible to prevent contamination.
-People place the scion in the center where the 2 circles touch.
+People place the scion in the center of the rootstock where the 2 visible circles of both their inner core touch.

-Use a piece of plastic to wrap the graft.
+Use a piece of plastic to wrap the graft union.
 Tighten it with some heat-tolerant rubber band.
-Make sure the 2 surfaces touch.
+Make sure the 2 surfaces of the scion and the rootstock touch.
 Wrap the rubber band slightly lower than the grafted surface.
-Pull the plastic slightly downwards so no water is trapped around the edge of the rootstock.
+Pull the plastic slightly downwards so no water is trapped around the edge of the plastic wrap.

 Place the grafted adenium in bright (not too harsh) sunlight or a cool place.
-For the first 4-5 days, if the graft is still green, then that's a green light.
+For the first 4-5 days, if the graft is still green, then that's a good sign.
 After 7-10 days, if the graft takes, you may see some young sprouts shooting out.
-For some species, it might take 4 weeks.
+For some species, it might take up to 4 weeks.

 - Use polished, inox knife or razor blade so no adenium sap will stick to it

-- Don't place the grafted tree somewhere too dark or too sunny
+- Don't place the grafted plant somewhere too dark or too sunny

 - Grafting is often easier done in sunny season than rainy season